rriemann/blog/_posts/2015-05-24-model-eu-highlights.md

 - French MEP Yannick announced at the beginning of his contribution to address the Parliament in French that would be the most beautiful language of the world.
 While some MEPs considered if this would comprise *a right of reply* (personal or national honour violated), the chair called the Parliament to order and stated that all 24 official EU languages of the EU are equally beautiful.

   The other day, Yannick did the same move when expressing his respect for the interpreting French women that would be the most beautiful in the world.
 However, the Parliament was working too slow to reply to this.
-Or, I was too slow to note that some chair stated that of course all women in the EU are equally beautiful. `;)`
+Or, I was too slow to note that some chair stated that of course all women in the EU are equally beautiful. :wink:

 - After the first days, a new faction “Progressive Feminists of Europe Party” (PFEP) was founded with 100% female members.